Re-Elect Robert Mielke for Wausau Mayor

-Fact: These projects did not come to fruition based on decisions made by private sector entities based on failed negotiations.
-Micon Cinemas ws unable to find successful compromise with the owners of the Wausau Center Mall‚ despite city assistance in attempting to find common ground between them.
+Fact: These projects did not come to fruition based on decisions made by private sector entities due to failed negotiations.
+Micon Cinemas was unable to find a successful compromise with the owners of the Wausau Center Mall‚ despite city assistance in attempting to find common ground between them.
 Liberty Mutual‚ after securing permission to build a new office at the top of Bridge St at Westwood Drive‚ began looking to instead build on the riverfront near the Dudley Tower.
 Negotiations between parties stalled and the deadline was looming.
-With no end in sight in negotiations with private land owners‚ Liberty opted to renew their lease with Aspirus at their current location.
+With no end in sight the negotiations with private land owners‚ Liberty opted to renew their lease with Aspirus at their current location.

 Myth: The City has no plan for future success and no future vision.

 Fact: The City continues to work on a number of strategic plans for development and improvement of multiple areas of the city‚ including the North and South Riverfront and the Towers area downtown.
-We have completed a re-work of our Comprehensive Plan which is available on our website for public view and address current and future assets and needs for everything from economic development to infrastructure to historic‚ natural‚ and cultural resources.
+We have completed an update of our Comprehensive Plan which is available to view on our website and addresses current and future assets and needs for everything from economic development to infrastructure to historic‚ natural‚ and cultural resources.
 Wausau is also actively following plans for the Near West Side‚ Business Campus‚ and North Downtown/Riverfront.